1906 Incident Response and Reporting

 -

-The incident response plan is protected from unauthorized disclosure and modification via implemented access control mechanisms.
+Protect the incident response plan from unauthorized disclosure and modification.

 IR-9 Information Spillage Response